 Application of machine learning methods to large databases is called data mining.
-In data mining, a large volume of data is processed to construct a simple model with valuable use, for example, having
+In data mining, a large volume of data is processed to construct a simple model with valuable use, for example, having high predictive accuracy.

 The following is a list of some of the typical applications of machine learning.